 Photo from kalimera.gr

 There are two official sales per year in Greece.
-In summer, they start July 15 and run through August 31.
-This winter, sales will begin January 15 and end February 28.
+In summer, they start mid-July and run through August 30.
+In winter, sales begin mid-January and end February 28.
+For 2015 the official start date is Monday, January 12.

 However, with the debt crisis and austerity forcing households to cut back, retailers offer ongoing discounts, interest-free payment programs and VAT-free purchases.